scilus/scil-documentation/source/intro_to/explore_software.rst

    :language: bash

-\section{Intro to Software}
+This section presents a collection of commonly used tools in our laboratory.
+It is worth noting that we do not typically develop or contribute to the code of these tools, hence they are given a separate section from other tools such as Scilpy, Dipy, or Tractoflow.

+To ensure efficient use of these tools, we strongly recommend that you download/clone and compile/install them all in the same location, and keep track of when and how you performed the installations.
+These tools are fundamental to most major projects in our lab, so you should be comfortable with their installation and basic usage.
+If not, at a minimum, you should understand what each tool is used for and how to obtain more information on its usage.

 MI-Brain
 -----------------------
 MI-Brain is a Diffusion MRI and Tractography visualization software designed to help medical professionals and researchers look and explore their data.
 It provides many features and tools for processing and visualizing tractograms.
-The software was createdby IMEKA (a Sherbrooke company for diffusion MRI analysis co-founded by Maxime Descoteaux & Pierre-Marc Jodoin).
+The software was created by IMEKA (a Sherbrooke company for diffusion MRI analysis co-founded by Maxime Descoteaux & Pierre-Marc Jodoin).

 Make sure to download the software from Github `(here) <https://github.com/imeka/mi-brain/releases>`__ and read the wiki and watch the videos (linked below).
-To install it on Linux, unzip the folder where you want it, and add this to your :bash:`.bashrc`: :bash:`alias MI-Brain=’bash /PATH/TO/FOLDER/MI-Brain.sh’.`
+To install it on Linux, unzip the folder where you want it, and add this to your :bash:`.bashrc`: :bash:`alias MI-Brain="bash /PATH/TO/FOLDER/MI-Brain.sh"`.

 If you are heavily using MI-Brain in your research, please cite:

-    *Rheault, F., Houde, J-C., Goyette, N., Morency, F., Descoteaux, M., MI-Brain, a software to handle tractograms and perform interactive virtual dissection, ISMRM Diffusion study group workshop, Lisbon, 2016.*
+    *Rheault, F., Houde, J-C., Goyette, N., Morency, F., Descoteaux, M., MI-Brain, a software to handle tractograms and perform interactive virtual dissection, ISMRM Diffusion study group workshop, Lisbon, 2016*

 .. figure:: /images/intro_to_software_mi_brain.png
     :scale: 25 %